Samerotte-Lab/Samerotte-Lab.github.io/team/_posts/2020-1-5-dylan-padilla.md

 alum: true
 hs: false
 ---
-Dylan Padilla is a soon-to-be postdoctoral researcher who is visiting the KGS lab from our colleague Dr. Mike Angiletta's group.
+Dylan Padilla was visiting the KGS lab from our colleague Dr. Mike Angiletta's group.
+He sucessfully defended his PhD thesis in 2024 and moved onto a postdoctoral position at Yale University.